Abusive Parents: His relationship with Neville, was, not great to say the least.

 Really Gets Around: Kev once commented she was nicknamed "First Date Fiona" (she took no shame in that nickname, though).

-Stepford Smiler: No matter how tragic or terrible the situation is, Fiona keeps on smiling and pretending it's all fine for the sake of her siblings.
+Stepford Smiler: A more positive portrayal than normal.
+No matter how tragic or terrible the situation is, Fiona keeps on smiling and pretending it's all fine for the sake of her siblings.

 Armored Closet Gay: In the first season, at least.
 He hid his attraction towards men from everyone, including his best friend and brother Lip.
 In fact, the only ones who knew were Lip (he found out on his own, though) and Mandy, and by the end of the season he comes out to Fiona.
 By season 4, all of the family knows, and they all accept it.
 Yes, even Frank and Monica.